 Up to £0.00 per annum + Additional Benefits

-At this level the post holder requires a good understanding of the construct of the approved Technical Information set and is competent to work to approved data, maintenance instructions and in accordance with the organisation's Maintenance Organisation Exposition (MOE).
-Demonstrates the ability to analyse and diagnose faults to equipment & assemblies follows diagnostic procedures and works effectively within a team and provides guidance to less experienced team members in a diverse and dynamic operational environment.
+At this level the post holder requires a good understanding of the construct of the approved Technical Information set and is competent to work unaided to approved data, maintenance instructions and in accordance with the organisation's Maintenance Organisation Exposition (MOE).
+Demonstrates the ability to analyse and diagnose faults to equipment & assemblies, follow diagnostic procedures and work effectively within a team provide guidance to less experienced team members in a diverse and dynamic operational environment

-Undertake and complete tasked maintenance & diagnostic activities on the Aircraft Metallic Structures components which may include, as appropriate, component removals, inspections, repairs, modifications, fault rectifications, replacements and/or functional/system test.
+Undertake and complete tasked maintenance & diagnostic activities on an aircraft or components which may include, as appropriate, Aircraft Ground Handling, flight servicings, aircraft role changes, AD embodiments, component removals, inspections, repairs, modifications, fault rectifications, replacements and/or functional/system test.

 Demonstrates a flexible and proactive attitude to carrying out responsibilities appropriate to the role and takes direction appropriately.

-Maintain personal task authorisation for working on an aircraft or components in accordance with AMC requirements.
+Maintain personal task competencies for working on aircraft or components.

-Undertake support tasks within the Metallic Structures Bay facility which are required to maintain compliance with the MOE and AMC procedures (e.g. oversight checks, control of tooling/test equipment etc.)
+Undertake support tasks within the Aircraft or component maintenance facility which are required to maintain compliance with the MOE and Functionally Mandated procedures (e.g. oversight checks, control of tooling / test equipment etc.).

-Maintain personal Log Book to demonstrate currency and recency.
+Receive On The Job training activities and maintain personal Log Book for currency and recency.

-Typically 3+ years' experience including type, classed as fully competent with all required Authorities in place.
-Demonstrating breadth of systems experience, currency & recency via a Log Book (electronic or paper) capturing skills, knowledge and authorities for working on Aircraft or in workshops.
+Typically 2 + years' experience including type, classed as fully competent with all required Authorities in place.

 Ensure personal compliance with the risk assessments, SHE policies and procedures.